About Licking County

 - The Recorder's office accepts requests in person, by mail, or through their online ordering system for certified documents.

-- Property tax records are maintained by the Licking County Auditor's Office at 20 South Second Street, Newark, OH 43055 (phone: 740-670-5015).
+- Property tax records are maintained by Licking County Auditor's Office at 20 South Second Street, Newark, OH 43055 (phone: 740-670-5015).

-- The Licking County Treasurer's Office (phone: 740-670-5020) handles tax collection and maintains records of tax payments, delinquencies, and tax sale information.
+- Licking County Treasurer's Office (phone: 740-670-5020) handles tax collection and maintains records of tax payments, delinquencies, and tax sale information.

 The online search system allows users to search by name, parcel number, document type, or recording date, and many recent documents can be viewed and printed at no charge for informational purposes.
 The Auditor maintains property valuations, tax assessments, ownership information, and parcel data.
-The county provides a free online GIS mapping system and property search tool through the Auditor's website, allowing users to search by owner name, address, or parcel number to view property characteristics, tax information, sales history, and aerial imagery.
+Licking County provides a free online GIS mapping system and property search tool through the Auditor's website, allowing users to search by owner name, address, or parcel number to view property characteristics, tax information, sales history, and aerial imagery.

-All property-related records are public under Ohio Revised Code Section 149.43, and the offices are required to provide reasonable access during normal business hours.
+All property related records are public under Ohio Revised Code Section 149.43, and the offices are required to provide reasonable access during normal business hours.

 Vital Records

 Vital records for Licking County, Ohio are maintained by multiple agencies depending on the record type and date.
-The Licking County Health Department, located at 675 Price Road, Newark, OH 43055 (phone: 740-349-6535), maintains birth and death certificates for events occurring within the county.
+Licking County Health Department, located at 675 Price Road, Newark, OH 43055 (phone: 740-349-6535), maintains birth and death certificates for events occurring within Licking County.
 Birth certificates can be requested in person or by mail with proper identification, proof of relationship, and a fee of $25.00 for the first copy and $5.00 for each additional copy ordered simultaneously.
 Death certificates cost $25.00 for the first certified copy and $5.00 for additional copies.

 - Processing typically takes 1-2 weeks for mail requests and can be completed same-day for walk-in requests if the record is readily available.